Decision Summary Prompts: 15 Templates for Memos People Actually Read

 Use when one or more stakeholders disagreed.

 Write a decision memo that explicitly preserves dissent.
-Sections: (1) Decision, (2) Majority rationale, (3) Dissent block — name(s), their argument in their voice (steelman it, do not strawman), what evidence would change the decision, (4) Why we proceeded anyway, (5) Commitment to revisit (specific date or metric trigger).
+Sections: (1) Decision, (2) Majority rationale, (3) Dissent block — name(s), their argument in their own voice (steelman it, do not strawman), what evidence would change the decision, (4) Why we proceeded anyway, (5) Commitment to revisit (specific date or metric trigger).

-Notes: {paste}
+Notes: [paste]

 9. Decision based on data

 Below are the data / analysis underpinning a decision.
-Write the memo with: (1) Decision, (2) Key data point(s) cited with source + date, (3) What the data does NOT cover (limitations), (4) The judgment call layered on top of the data, (5) Reproducibility — where the analysis lives so anyone can re-run.
+Write the memo with: (1) Decision, (2) Key data point(s) cited with source + date, (3) What the data does NOT cover (limitations), (4) The judgment call layered on top of the data, (5) Reproducibility — where the analysis lives so anyone can re-run it.
 Avoid the trap of "the data decided" — name the human who decided.

-Data and notes: {paste}
+Data and notes: [paste]

 10. Decision under uncertainty